velmie/broker/idempotency/README.md

   - `CommitFailClosedUnlock`: return commit error and unlock, allowing a retry to re-run the handler.
   - `CommitFailClosedKeepLock`: return commit error and keep the lock until it expires (reduces stampede, delays retries).
 - `WithCommitErrorHandler(func(event, err))`: hook for logging/metrics when storing the marker fails.
 - `WithOnReplay(func(event, resp))`: hook for replay observability (metrics/logging).
-It can also be used to explicitly `event.Ack()` in manual-ack setups.
 Note: `resp` is just a stored completion marker in this adapter (it does not contain the original message or handler result).

 ## Manual Ack (when you disabled AutoAck)